handleryouth/gg2-module2-s2/README.md

 https://user-images.githubusercontent.com/70279376/164517709-54181ade-5992-44ca-8ca4-365e84801085.mp4

-- added a component called toast to warn the user about any actions that have been performed when creating a playlist or adding a song
+- Added a component called toast to warn the user about any actions that have been performed when creating a playlist or adding a song